rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/a32bc0cb-94b6-4b2f-8421-85c3858e763c)

 Navigate to the same A-Dada folder.
-In this folder there are two primer files (SaltTrapPrimers-Bidirectional.tsv and SaltTrapPrimers-Unidirectional.tsv).
-Select the bidirectional primer file (please note if selected unidirectional data abve you will need the unidirectional primer file.
+In this folder there are two primer files (SaltTrapPrimers-Bidirectional.tsv and SaltTrapPrimers-Unidirectional.tsv). **Select the bidirectional primer file** (please note if unidirectional was selected above you will need the unidirectional primer file).
 The format of this file can be viewed by opening it or you can see the description <a href="https://github.com/rgyoung6/DBTCShiny/tree/main?tab=readme-ov-file#dada-implement" target="_blank">here</a>).
 The data in this file will be used with the R ShortRead package and the trimLRPatterns() function to remove primers by pattern matching from the ends of the sequences.
+Note: With your own data if you are getting poor quality matches to library sequences it could be due to the presence of primers and other indicies or tags which were not properly removed from the sequence data and the contents of this file should be considered in these cases.

 ### Directional Processing
 There are three options possible to indicate the directinoal data present in your samples.

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/70cf5d05-a321-412f-8b48-6897b641293f)

 Bidirectional - If selected the data will be processed using both forward and reverse reads.
-The analysis will merge these reads and the data coming out of the analysis will be merged reads.
+The analysis will merge these reads and the data coming out of the analysis will be merged reads. **For the purposes of this tutorial we will process the data only bidirectionally.**

 Unidirectional - If selected the data will be processed only in the forward direction.
 The outcome of the analysis will not be from paired and merged reads but will only represent data from a single direction.
 Note: if this is selected the Forward identifier and the Reverse identifier sections will disapear from the DBTCShiny interface as these are not needed to identify the forward and reverse elements of paired reads when only processing with on direction (see image below).

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/bdab251c-4698-4178-9382-1ecead917a90)